Cryptographic Specifications of CryptPeer

 - recent and up-to-date version;

-- process isolation (sandboxing).
+- process isolation when available.

 - Network:

-51.2 Hardware Hardening
+42.2 Hardware Hardening

-- Hardware segments:
+- Hardware Segments:

-- NFC HSM, PGP HSM, or equivalents;
+- NFC HSMs, PGP HSMs, or equivalents;

-- physical protection against extraction;
+- physical protection against extraction.

 - Terminal:

-- physical access control (organizational measure).
+- physical access control;

-- Server logs:
+- Server Logs:

-- no content logs (messages, files);
+- no plaintext content logs.

-- Client logs:
+- Client Logs:

 - no logs of keys or decrypted content;

-- cryptographic error logs (without secrets);
+- technical error logs only;

 - Retention:

-- limited retention duration (if applicable);
+- limited retention duration;

-- automatic erasure after expiration;
+- automatic erasure after expiry where applicable.

 Annexes

-Annex A – Cryptographic Parameters
+Annex A – Public Cryptographic Parameters

-| Element | Default Value |
+| Element | Default Value / Public Principle |

 |---|---|